chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 ## CSS Specificity

 - The order of the rules is significant but depends upon the **cascade, specificity, and inheritance rules**.
+  - **Cascade**: Within CSS, all styles cascade from the top of a style sheet to the bottom, allowing different styles to be added or overwritten as the style sheet progresses.
+  - **Selectors**: type- class- id
+  - **Inheritance rules**: child elements have higher specificity than parent elements.

 ## Calculating Specificity